Kmer-File-Format/kff-reference/README.md

      +=============+
 ```

-# File header
+# Header

-The file header define values that are shared by the whole file regardless of the kmer set.
+The file header defines values that are valid for the whole file.
-Some variables, such as k, are not defined in the header but in a global declaration section.
+Some variables, such as k, are not defined in the header but in a section (called 'global variables declarationss').
-That way, if multiple k values are used, the file can redefine it on the fly.
+That way, if multiple k values are used, the file can redefine k on the fly between sections.

 Header structure (required elements):
-* version: the file format version x.y where x is the first byte and y is the second bytes (2 bytes)
+* version: the file format version x.y where x is the first byte and y is the second byte (total: 2 bytes)
-* encoding: how A, C, G, and T are encoded (2 bits/nucl - 1 byte).
+* encoding: how A, C, G, and T are encoded (total: 2 bits/nucl - 1 byte).
 For example encoding=00101101 means that A=0, C=2, G=3, T=1.
 The 4 values need to be different.
-* free_size: The size of the next field in bytes (4 Bytes)
+* free_size: The size of the next field in bytes (total: 4 bytes)
 * free_block: A field for additional metadata.
 Only use it for basic metadata and user comments.
 If you need more section types, please contact us to extend the file format (for a future version) in a parsable and consistent way.